ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 ---

-A) To define the coordinate system
+A) To measure distances

-B) To serve as surfaces for drawing sketches
+B) To define the coordinate system

-C) To control the view orientation
+C) To serve as surfaces for drawing sketches

-D) To measure distances
+D) To control the view orientation

 ---

-B) To serve as surfaces for drawing sketches
+C) To serve as surfaces for drawing sketches

 ///